neo4j-labs/llm-graph-builder/README.md

 ### **Prerequisites**
 - **Python 3.12 or higher** (for local/separate backend deployment)
 - Neo4j Database **5.23 or later** with APOC installed.
+  - Neo4j 5.23 is required because the backend uses the Cypher variable-scope subquery syntax (`CALL (variable) { ... }`), which is not supported by earlier Neo4j 5.x releases such as 5.20.
   - **Neo4j Aura** databases (including the free tier) are supported.
   - If using **Neo4j Desktop**, you will need to deploy the backend and frontend separately (docker-compose is not supported).